 What is podcasting?

-Podcasts are episodic series that use an RSS feed to let listeners subscribe using Apple Podcasts or other subscription services.
-Since podcast files are available through RSS, subscribers can automatically download new episodes to their computer or mobile device without having to visit a website and check for new content.
+Podcasts are digital audio files made available on the Internet, using RSS feeds, so listeners can download or stream episodes on their computer or mobile device.
+You can listen to podcasts using Apple Podcasts or other podcast services.
+Since podcast files are available through RSS, listeners can automatically download new episodes to their computer or mobile device without having to visit a website and check for new content.

 An increasingly popular format, podcasts cover a wide range of topics.
 Although some podcasts are released as videos, podcasting is primarily an audio broadcasting format.
 Squarespace only supports audio podcasts.